-If the concern is teacher-related, the teacher's Department Chair should be contacted.
-Parents should follow the above chain of communication before contacting the Assistant Principal for Academic Affairs or the Principal.
+(20) Communication With the School: Communication With the School: If the concern is teacher related, the teacher's Department Chari should be contacted followed by their son's assigned counselor.
+Parents should follow the above chain of communication prior to contacting an administrator.

-- (21) Bishop McDowell Program: The Bishop McDowell Program is designed for students who are desirous of a college-preparatory education but require additional academic support.
+(21) Bishop McDowell Program: The Bishop McDowell Program is designed for students who are desirous of a college-preparatory education but require additional academic support.
 This program brings together existing student-support programs to all students to discover the tools necessary to succeed at Central Catholic.
-Students in the Bishop McDowell Program participate in a summer enrichment program prior to their freshman year. - (22) Academic Support: Central Catholic High School has a long tradition of educating and guiding young men of various abilities and backgrounds in a challenging and nurturing environment.
+Students in the Bishop McDowell Program participate in a summer enrichment program prior to their freshman year.

+(22) Academic Support: Central Catholic High School has a long tradition of educating and guiding young men of various abilities and backgrounds in a challenging and nurturing environment.
 The Academic Support Program continues St. John Baptist de La Salle's legacy of touching the minds and hearts of students by supporting learning for students in all grades and levels, especially freshmen, and assisting Central Catholic parents.
-The tutors, who are members of the NHS and other very capable students, become "my brother's keeper", as they reach out to those students who struggle. - (23) Br.
+The tutors, who are members of the NHS and other very capable students, become "my brother's keeper", as they reach out to those students who struggle.

+(23) Br.
 David Baginski, FSC Scholars Program: Named for a long-serving Assistant Principal, the Brother David Baginski, FSC Scholars Program is an interdisciplinary program that provides an exciting opportunity for highly motivated and independent students to do critical inquiry and discovery in the social sciences, humanities and the sciences.
 Students may apply for admission to the Brother David Baginski, FSC Scholars Program during their sophomore year.